 - department managers

 The course will also useful to Six Sigma ‘Belts’ during the Control Step.

 By the end of this 1-day practical course & workshop participants will be able to plan, perform and report the results of an APQP Audit using the Layered Process Audit (LPA) technique.

 TEC's knowledge and experience of performing formal manufacturing process (products) audits has been gained from working with clients in the UK, Europe, USA and Russia – the automotive, aviation, defence and rail sectors.
 During these assignments we have ensured that our client’s personnel are empowered to undertake effective manufacturing process audits to ensure conformity with current manufacturing methods, and to identify opportunities for improvement that can be implemented under controlled conditions.

 Our ‘know-how’ is available to your organization through this new 1-day practical course and workshop.
-We ensure that students will learn, in a structured manner, how to use a battery of powerful APQP Audit and LPA techniques and tools to boost the effectiveness of your APQP & PPAP process.
+We ensure that students will learn, in a structured manner, how to use a battery of powerful LPA techniques and tools to boost the effectiveness of your APQP & PPAP process.